slideshow-templates/slideshow-s5-blank/README.markdown

 If you want to try it yourself, install (fetch) the new template pack.
 Issue the command:

-    $ slideshow -f s5blank
+    $ slideshow install s5blank

 Or as an alternative clone the template pack using `git`.
 Issue the commands:

     $ cd ~/.slideshow/templates
-    $ git clone git://github.com/geraldb/slideshow-s5-blank.git
+    $ git clone git://github.com/slideshow-s9/slideshow-s5-blank.git

-To check if the new template got installed, use the `-l/--list` switch/command:
+To check if the new template got installed, use the `list` command:

-    $ slideshow -l
+    $ slideshow list

 Listing something like: